wawjr3d/jedient/README.md

 #JEDI

 ##TODO
-* Video player solution
-* Music player solution
 * Embed blog feed into footer for the following feed: http://socialstatuspgh.com/site/feed/
 * Provide more info regarding the twitter feed on main page under main image
 * Provide brief instructions on capabilities with photos in the gallery

 ##IN PROGRESS
+* Video player solution
+* Music player solution (need to verify current skin, consider better one)
 * Update home page to php for the cu3er
 * Enhance photos with apocalyptic theme (graphic designer)
 * Fill in content (awaiting photos from graphic designer and client)